NiceAesth/maniera/README.md

+# I SUGGEST YOU TAKE A LOOK AT MY OTHER PROJECT https://github.com/NiceAesth/aiosu WHICH NOW HAS ALL MODE PP CALCULATION

 # 🎹 Maniera
 ## osu!
 Mania PP calculator written in Python.
 Written with ❤️ by [Nice Aesthetics](https://aesth.dev).
 Based on [ompp-web](https://github.com/toxicpie/ompp-web)